The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 — Albert Einstein

-The best thing about being a statistician is that you get a license
+The best thing about being a statistician is that you get a license to poke

-to poke your nose into everyone else’s business.
+your nose into everyone else’s business.

 — (??)

-The best thing about universities is individual freedom, the worst
+The best thing about universities is individual freedom, the worst thing is

-thing is collective irresponsibility.
+collective irresponsibility.

 — David Northrup

-Humanists believe that the world has a fixed number of mysteries, so
+Humanists believe that the world has a fixed number of mysteries, so that

-solved, there are always new ones to ponder.
+always new ones to ponder.

-— D. O. Hebb quoted
+— D. O. Hebb quoted by Steven Pinker

-Far better an approximate answer to the right question, which is
+Far better an approximate answer to the right question, which is often vague,

-often vague, than an exact answer to the wrong question, which can
+than an exact answer to the wrong question, which can always be made precise.

-— John W. Tukey, (1962), “The
+— John W. Tukey, (1962), “The future of data analysis.”
+Annals of

-A bad answer to a good question may be far better than a good answer
+A bad answer to a good question may be far better than a good answer to a bad

 It is better to know some of the questions than all of the answers.